About the Incompleteness of the Semiclassical Picture in the BH-Information Paradox and the Quantum Hair emerging from the Coupling of Quantum Matter and Quantum Space-Time Degrees of Freedom: Introduction

 The nice slice argument and a possible \tit{non-local} behavior is given a closer inspection in e.g. \cite{Susskind1},\cite{Lowe1},\cite{Lowe2},\cite{Giddings1},\cite{Giddings2},\cite{Giddings3},\cite{Mathur1}.
 It was however observed in \cite{Marolf1},\cite{Marolf2},\cite{Unruh1} that some of the strong entanglement assumptions are in fact too strong, more precisely, the assumption that both early and late Hawking radiation and exterior and interior modes of the late Hawking radiation are strongly entangled, and violate a rigorous result of quantum information theory, i.e. the so-called \tit{entanglement monogamy}.
 Put differently, in the view of the authors the most conservative resolution of the paradox is the existence of a \tit{firewall} for an infalling observer, thus violating the cherished \tit{equivalence principle} of general relativity.

-The main reasons why most researchers stick to the opinion that the evaporation process remains unitary over the full course of time is the so-called \tit{ADS-CFT correspondence}.
+The main reason, however, why most researchers stick to the opinion that the evaporation process remains unitary over the full course of time is the so-called \tit{ADS-CFT correspondence}.
 As the bulk theory can be mapped onto a boundary field theory which is unitary by definition, the same must hold for the bulk theory.
 However, this argument from \tit{duality} is quite indirect (as the correspondence is relatively subtle concerning the details of the mapping) and does not really explain how the bulk physics has to be modified.
 A recent and quite detailed analysis of these points has been given in \cite{Papadodimas1} and \cite{Papadodimas2}.

 In various of the above cited papers it is speculated or even argued that some sort of non-locality will play a certain role in this tangle of different and competing explanations.
 While many researchers are aware of the possibility that the semiclassical picture may represent a problem it turns out to be quite difficult to really pinpoint the place where this philosophy may break down.
-In our view, however, the analysis is incomplete right from the beginning which we will explain in the following. \begin{bem}After having nearly completed this paper we came upon the recent \cite{Weinberg}.
-We have the impression that the authors may have a related point of view but this is not entirely clear to us at the moment. \end{bem}
+In our view, however, the analysis is incomplete right from the beginning which we will explain in the following section.

+We will show that non-locality inevitably does occur if one sticks to a pure particle picture, as is usually done in this BH-context.
+In contrast to that we will argue in favor of a mixed particle-gravitational mode picture which is essentially local and where the gravitational modes replace the infalling particle. \begin{bem} What concerns quantum phenomena we adopt in this paper a \tit{substantival} point of view (as to this notion cf. e.g. Sklar in \cite{Sklar}).
+I.e., we assume for example that vacuum fluctuations are really permanently present in the vacuum even if not being detected by an observer. \end{bem}